trebor/soul-bound/rfc.md

 ## **1.1 Purpose & Audience**

-This document defines the **Soul Bound Protocol**, a decentralized, privacy‑preserving framework for creating Sybil‑resistant digital identities anchored in real‑world, in‑person verification events.
+This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating Sybil-resistant digital identities anchored in real-world, in-person verification events.
 By treating Soul Bound as a *protocol* rather than a single software product, we enable multiple interoperable implementations to:

-* Perform secure, multi‑sensor physical attestations
-* Generate and manage non‑transferable identity tokens on a distributed ledger
+* Generate and manage non-transferable identity tokens on a distributed ledger
 * Record sponsorship and reputation stakes in a standardized, auditable format
 * Decouple "trust semantics" (how applications interpret the identity graph) from the core verification mechanics
 * Embed economic incentives (staking, slashing, performance rewards) to align honest behavior and deter fraud